olharums/FamilyAccounting.Frontend/README.md

 # Family Accounting

-This is a frontend part of pet-project named Family Accounting
+This is a frontend part of pet-project named Family Accounting which is in development

 The app include the following stack of technologies:
 - ReactJS